colbyj/bride-of-frankensystem/docs/deploying/recruiting.rst

 responses.
 Check your IRB's data-retention guidance and consider whether your analysis pipeline needs to anonymise them before export.

+The ``?source=`` parameter is self-reported and arrives unauthenticated in the URL.
+A participant recruited from one channel can claim to be from another by editing the URL.
+Treat ``source`` as a hint for filtering and reporting, not as a credential.
+Where the distinction matters — for example, per-source completion URLs that gate payment — gate on the presence of a platform-issued parameter like ``PROLIFIC_PID``, not on the ``source`` string.

 .. warning::
    Never commit ``ADMIN_PASSWORD`` to public version control.